timo9067/spider-15/README.md

 - From the internet, download an image and place it inside the 'doc' folder
 - Now check the status.
 Does git track the 'doc' folder?
 Can you guess why it tracks it now?
 - Stage your change, commit and push.
-- Check github to be sure the changes were saved.
+- Check github to be sure the changes were saved. - modifying